Elana James: Musical career

+She has taught music privately, leads fiddle workshops, and has been on the faculty of Montana Fiddle Camp summer sessions in Monarch, Montana in 2023 and 2024.
+She regularly posts free, short educational segments on basic improvisation and song structure to her youtube channel.

 James's second solo album, Black Beauty (Snarf, 2015), is a collection of eclectic folk and pop songs and original material.
 In The Wall Street Journal article including Black Beauty as one of the "Six Retro Roots Albums to Jump Start Your Summer."
 Barry Mazor wrote, "Ms. James is more a singing, swinging Grappelli- and Venuti-influenced violinist than a breakdown fiddler, which serves her well on this set.
 Her smooth, sweet string-vocal combination is applied—along with jazz piano here, steel guitar there—to material ranging from the Grateful Dead's 'Ripple' to Goebel Reeves's 'Hobo's Lullaby' and the Peggy Lee/Benny Goodman 'All I Need Is You.'
 Genre distinctions collapse.
 The rootsier songs all become entries in the jazzy Great American Songbook."

 James has been a guest on A Prairie Home Companion, the Grand Ole Opry, the Women in Jazz series at Jazz at Lincoln Center, and at festivals and concerts throughout the world, including the Glastonbury Festival in England, the Fuji Rock Festival in Japan, Australia's East Coast Blues & Roots Music Festival, the Rochester Jazz Festival, Hardly Strictly Bluegrass Festival, the Kennedy Center Millennium Stage and the Cambridge Folk Festival.

+James and her Hot Club of Cowtown band mates have appeared on "Larry's Country Diner" on RFD-TV several times.
+As a solo artist James has been a guest on National Public Radio's "Song of the Day," Montana Public Radio's "Musician's Spotlight," hosted by John Floridis, on RFD-TV's "Ray's Roadhouse" with Asleep at the Wheel (forthcoming 2024), with Bob Wills’ Texas Playboys under the Direction of Jason Roberts, at Art of the Cowgirl in Phoenix, Arizona, and been featured on the "Cowboy Crossroads" podcast, hosted by Andy Hedges.

+James is also featured in the book "Women in Texas Music: Stories and Songs" by Kathleen Hudson (2007).